ckarwin/COSI/Data_Challenge_Home/README.md

 <img width="700"  src="Images/directory_structure.png">
 </p>

-The AMEGO backgrounds can be found [here](https://github.com/ComPair/Simulation-Data-Files/tree/master/AMEGO_Probe).
-There are two options, R1 and R5, each organzied with respect to the different components.
-Currently, R5 is being employed as default.
-In general the background is calculated over the entire sky.
-For the main input file the total background can be extracted within ~20 degrees of the source.
-The background was simulated for 2 hours of exposure, so in the code it's scaled to the observation time that is specified in inputs.yaml.

 ## Available Sources for Simulations <br />
 The simulated sources are passed via the inputs.yaml file.
 The sources must be from the list below: